In Ecumenical Groups, people from all the local churches, of whatever denomination, work together for the good of the community

 Bingley Community Kitchen - Helping vulnerable families in the holidays

-This is run in the old kitchen in Trinity All Saints CE Primary School (was Holy Trinity school) in Bingley which has recently been fitted out for use as a Community Kitchen and was officially opened by Harry Gration on Wednesday 26th June 2019.
+This is run in the old kitchen in Trinity All Saints CE Primary School (was Holy Trinity school) in Bingley which has recently been fitted out for use as a Community Kitchen and was officially opened by the BBC's Harry Gration on Wednesday 26th June 2019.

 or ring 01535 663375.